davidonete/tiled_integration_plugin/index.md

 This is a plugin for Unreal Engine 5 that simplifies the work of importing Tile Maps and Tile Sets made with [Tiled](https://www.mapeditor.org/).
 In addition it adds some quality time improvements and fixes to the original system.

 This is the complete list of features currently available:
-* Import Tiled Tile Maps
+* Import Tile Maps
-* Import Tiled Tile Sets (and textures)
+* Import Tile Sets
+* Import Textures
-* Auto Reimport feature when modified from Tiled
+* Auto Reimport
-* Custom Properties for Tile Maps, Tile Sets, Layers and Tiles
+* Custom Properties
-* Support for setting up Collisions from Tiled
+* Collisions
 * Animated Tiles
-* Allow modifying the Tile Map at runtime
+* Modify Tile Maps at runtime
-* Allow accessing tiles by group
+* Tile Grouping
+* Normal maps
+* Batch asset replace tool
+* Batch modify sprite pivot point tool
+* Batch flipbook extractor tool

 **Note:** This tool expects the user to use Tiled as the main Tile Map and Tile Set editor, completely replacing the Unreal Engine Tile Map and Tile Set editor.
 Doing changes such as modifying tiles, layers, collisions and/or dimensions directly into Unreal Engine is not supported and can lead to issues.